araujo83/araujo83/README.md

 - 👋 Hi, I’m @araujo83
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...automation, IT development
-- 🌱 I’m currently learning ...Python, SQL
+- 🌱 I’m currently learning ...Front End Techologies
-- 💞️ I’m looking to collaborate on ...Back end development
+- 💞️ I’m looking to collaborate on ...Back/front End development
 - 📫 How to reach me ...

 <!---